 Lauren Carter (b.
 1982) holds an MFA with Distinction from the University of New Mexico and a BFA from the University of Louisiana at Lafayette in Painting and Metalwork.

 Carter’s studio practice strives to communicate ideas of othering and un-making.
-Metaphors for the corporeal experience and notions of vulnerability, degeneration, nostalgia, and anxiety are incorporated in her work through the manipulation of materials and the re-presentation of objects synonymous with loss or repair.
+Metaphors for the corporeal experience and notions of vulnerability, degeneration, nostalgia, and sentimentality are incorporated in her work through the manipulation of materials and the re-presentation of objects synonymous with loss or repair.

 Her approach to navigating the vast discourse of the human body is a multifaceted one, where societal, political, and personal concepts of degradation and sustainability are explored in mixed media sculpture, 2d work, and installations.